fonnesbeck/git_tutorial/PITCHME.md

 +year of food.
 ```

+Note:
-^ So far, so good:
+ So far, so good:
 we've added one line to the end of the file
 (shown with a `+` in the first column).

 ---

+Note:
-^ Now let's put that change in the staging area
+ Now let's put that change in the staging area
 and see what `git diff` reports:

 ```bash